erikyao/erikyao.github.io/_posts/2025-11-01-zig-the-hash-map-types-maze.md

 var m2 = std.StringArrayHashMap(i32).init(allocator);
 ```

-Use when your keys are strings.
 This is the correct choice for string keys, not `AutoHashMap`.
 {: .notice--warning}

 ## 1.3 Dimension 3: Memory Management

-Every hash map type comes in two flavors:

 ### 1.3.1 Managed (Default)